vohuka/SLM-ArchBench/pipeline/README.md

 ## Prerequisites

 * Python 3.10+
-* NVIDIA GPU (recommended for fast finetuning)
+* NVIDIA GPU (recommended for fast fine-tuning)
-* A valid Gemini API key for validation
+* A valid Gemini API key for LLM-as-a-Judge evaluation
 * A valid Hugging Face token with READ permission

 ---